 Bulimia nervosa is an eating disorder in which a person is consumed with weight and body image.
 People with bulimia often engage in episodes of binge-eating large amounts of food and then purging, or getting rid of the food, often through vomiting, use of laxatives or extreme exercise.
 Many people with bulimia nervosa may partake in a combination of all of these purging methods.
-Unlike anorexia nervosa, people with bulimia nervosa usually maintain what is considered a healthy or normal weight, however, they are often very unhappy with their body size and shape and want desperately to lose weight.
+Unlike, people with bulimia nervosa usually maintain what is considered a healthy or normal weight, however, they are often very unhappy with their body size and shape and want desperately to lose weight.
 Bulimic behavior occurs more commonly in women, and is often done secretly because it may be accompanied by feelings of disgust or shame.
 This binge-eating and purging cycle may occur on a weekly basis, or several times a day in extreme cases.

 Causes of Bulimia Nervosa

 The exact cause of bulimia is unknown, but is believed to be a combination of biological, psychological, social and cultural factors.
 Media and peer pressure can often influence an extreme desire to be thin, especially in young girls.
-Life changes or stressful events may lead to the onset of bulimia and mental conditions such as depression or anxiety may also be a factor in developing the condition.
-Purging and preventing weight gain may help people with bulimia to feel more in control of their lives and ease stress and anxiety.
+Life changes or stressful events may lead to the onset of bulimia andsuch as or may also be a factor in developing the condition.
+Purging and preventing weight gain may help people with bulimia to feel more in control of their lives and ease and anxiety.
 Other factors that may play a part in developing bulimia include genes and family upbringing.
 If an individual is raised in a family that places a great importance on a thin body image, they have a greater chance of developing an eating disorder such as bulimia nervosa.
 In addition, certain genes and hormones in the brain may contribute to an individual developing bulimia.

 Symptoms of Bulimia Nervosa